rte-france/Grid2Op/docs/modeled_elements.rst

 Some inspiration for the modeling of the storage units were provided by the NREL document: https://www.greeningthegrid.org/news/new-resource-grid-scale-battery-storage-frequently-asked-questions-1

-Grid2op implements different information, available at different level that concerns loads.
+Grid2op implements different information, available at different level that concerns storage units.
 A summary of these information is available in the table below:

 ==============================   =============  ============================================================